Anime live action adaptations need to be shot in the head and laid to rest. They’re a headache to the anime industry.

 Dragon Ball Evolution is the perfect example of why anime live action adaptations need to die.
 And that movie was made years ago at this point.

-The “money” part might sound obvious, it’s an adaptation after all.
-But DB evolution is what happens when money (and not art or talent) is at the forefront of your decisions.
+The “money (and not art or talent) is at the forefront of your decisions.

 Or even common sense in this case.